Medically Challenging Case Program

 - Types of financial incentives received include: salary, ownership interests (stocks or other ownership interests, excluding diversified mutual funds), consulting fees, honorarium, grants, royalty, intellectual property rights, or other financial benefit

 Employees of pharmaceutical or medical device companies or other ACCME-defined commercial interests are prohibited from presenting or preparing CME content for Oral Abstracts; however, abstract authorship is allowed and will not be an exclusion to selection for Oral Abstracts.
-Industry employees are permitted as electronic poster presenters, and are eligible for selection of Distinguished Industry Oral Abstracts.
+Industry employees are permitted as electronic poster presenters.

 An ACCME-defined commercial interest is, “any entity producing, marketing, reselling or distributing healthcare goods or services used on, or consumed by, patients.”